atbcb/usab-uswds/_ada-guides/chapter-10-boating-facilities.md

 If boat slips at a facility are not identified or demarcated by length, each 40 feet of boat slip edge along the perimeter of a pier will be counted as one boat slip.
-For example, a new boating facility will provide a single 60-foot pier with boats moored parallel to the pier on both sides.
+For example, a new boating facility will provide a single 60 foot pier with boats moored parallel to the pier on both sides.
 The pier has 120 feet of boat slip edge, which equates to three boat slips.
 According to the table, one slip must be accessible, with clear pier space at least 40 feet long and a minimum width of 60